 Reinsurance receivables in local GAAP are stated net of a bad debt reserve calculated on the basis of an individual assessment of the debtors.
 The difference between Solvency II and local GAAP are caused by the fact that Reinsurance receivables or liabilities with affiliated companies in Local GAAP are shown under either Receivables, (trade, not insurance) or under the item Payable Trade not insurance.
-In the above shown table are a reallocation done so the figures are comparable.
+A reallocation is done in the table above so the figures are comparable.